 Year 1 has 3 classes Pandas, Leopards and Tigers.

-Children in Key Stage 1 are taught non-core subjects with a focus on clear progression of skills.
-Each subject areas aims to build on previously taught skills and subject content with a focus on deepening vocabulary.
+Children in Key Stage 1 are taught non-core subjects with a focus on clear progression of knowledge and skills.
+Each subject areas aims to build on previously taught subject content with a focus on deepening vocabulary.
 During these years of school life, children are encouraged to learn both practically and academically and all work is monitored to ensure that students are making the desired progress.
 We encourage children to take pride in their achievements and adopt an independent and self-reliant approach to school and particular attention is given to the social and emotional development of all children.

 In Year 1 all children are assessed formally in the summer term when they do their Phonics Screening check.
 This is statutory test.
 During the spring term there will be a parent information meeting to discuss how the children prepare for this test and how we support children.

 Each half term we will publish additional information about the skills and learning that will be covered in key areas of the curriculum.
 Please refer to the overviews when focusing on how to support your child at home.
 Your child's class teacher will be able to talk through any queries that you may have.

 Please read about our Y1 Information Evening:

 We provide all our pupils with the opportunity to succeed and to reach the highest level of personal achievement.
 We do this by:

 - Ensuring equality of access for all pupils and preparing them for life in a diverse society

 - Using materials that reflect the diversity of the school, population and local community without stereotyping

 - Promoting attitudes and values that challenge any discriminatory behaviour or prejudice